 The company also held $2.52 billion in secured loans (4%) and $4.83 billion of corporate bonds, funds and precious metals (7.7%).
 Tether said in the report that none of its secured loans were made to affiliated entities.
 Tether’s “other investments” including digital tokens were $2.05 billion, or 3.3%, of the reserves.

-Circle reported about 61% of its USDC tokens are backed by “cash and cash equivalents,” meaning cash and money market funds, as of May 28.
-(The company didn't disclose what assets were counted as cash equivalents.
+In May, Circle reported that about 61% of its USDC (+0.03%) tokens are backed by “cash and cash equivalents,” meaning cash and money market funds.
+In Circle’s latest attestation, published in September, the company said 92% of its tokens are backed by cash and cash equivalents, as of Aug.
+31. (The company didn’t disclose what assets were counted as cash equivalents.
 Cash equivalents usually include bank accounts and short-term securities such as U.S. Treasury bills, commercial paper and certificates of deposit with maturities of three months or less.)

-"Yankee Certificates of Deposit” – meaning CDs issued by foreign (non-U.S.) banks – comprise a further 13%.
-U.S. Treasurys account for 12%, commercial paper is 9% and the remaining tokens are backed by municipal and corporate bonds.
+“Yankee Certificates of Deposit” – meaning CDs issued by foreign (non-U.S.) banks – comprise a further 5% down from 13% in August.
+U.S. Treasurys accounted for 12% back in May, but only 1% as of August.
+Commercial paper is 2% down from 9% in May and the remaining tokens are backed by municipal and corporate bonds.